Nithyanandan-lmsace/Magic/docs.md

 ## Feature: Magic Sign Up

-The concept of magic sign-up enables users to create an account simply by entering their email addresses.
-When users enter an email address that does not correspond to an existing account, they will receive a magic registration link.
-Clicking on this link will trigger the account creation process, and the user account will be successfully created upon completion.
-It is important to note that the magic registration link will have the same expiration duration as an invitation link, ensuring consistency in the account registration process.
+Magic sign-up allows users to create an account by simply entering their email address.
+If the email does not match an existing account, they will receive a magic registration link.
+Clicking the link starts the account creation process, and the account is successfully created once completed.
+The magic registration link expires after the same duration as an invitation link, ensuring consistency in the registration process.

 To enable Magic Sign Up in Magic Authentication, follow these steps: